chmouel/pipelines-as-code/docs/content/docs/guide/policy.md

         - ci-users
 ```

-In this example:
+Let's break down this example:

-* Members of the `ci-admins` team can authorize other users to run the CI on
+* Folks in the `ci-admins` team can give the green light for CI to run on pull requests from *anyone*.
-  pull requests.
-* Members of the `ci-users` team can run CI on their own pull requests.
+* People in the `ci-users` team can run CI on their *own* pull requests.